 Bluetooth trackers with rechargeable batteries typically have the shortest battery life and need to be recharged anywhere from every week to every 3 months.
 In most cases, you can recharge them using a standard USB mini charger (the same you'd use for older smartphones).

-Since you have to replace the whole tracker when the battery runs out, most companies offer a discounted repurchase program, where you can get the new tracker at a discounted price of up to 50%, and at the same time, they will also help you recycle the old one.
+Trackers with non-replaceable batteries are usually included in a renew & recycle programs where you replace the whole tracker when the battery runs out.
+The repurchase programs are discounted repurchase programs, where you can get the new tracker at a discounted price of up to 50%, and at the same time recycle the old one.

 2. Range

+Ultimately the connection range will depend on your surroundings.
 Obstacles like thick walls, trees, and cars can decrease the connectivity range.

 Companies will usually list the maximum range of a tracker in their product descriptions, so make sure to check out a few independent reviews before buying.